 Tiered Access & Quota Enforcement

-Selling an API in plans — free, pro, enterprise — means every request must be measured against the limit that belongs to that caller’s tier, not a single global number, and this is the throttling problem that the Backend Middleware & Distributed Tracking pillar makes concrete.
+Selling an API in plans — free, pro, enterprise — means every request must be measured against the limit that belongs to that caller’s tier, not a single global number, and this is the throttling problem that the Backend Middleware & Distributed Tracking reference makes concrete.
 A free key might get 10 requests/second and 50,000 calls/month; a pro key 100 rps and 5,000,000/month; an enterprise key a negotiated 1,000 rps with a soft monthly cap.
 The enforcement layer has to resolve the caller to a tier on every request, apply two independent limits (a short-window rate and a long-window quota), and answer with the right status code and headers so clients and billing systems both behave correctly.
 Get the mapping wrong and you either throttle a paying customer at the free-tier rate or hand free users the enterprise reservoir.

 This area sits one layer above the raw limiter algorithms.
 A token bucket or sliding log decides whether a single bucket has capacity; tiered enforcement decides which bucket a request belongs to, how big that bucket is, and what to say when it is empty.
 The hard parts are all in that indirection: key→tier resolution under cache invalidation, two-layer limits with different windows and different failure semantics, and hot-reloading plan config when a customer upgrades mid-month.